 (Jump to Puluqish master post)

 The etymology of *puluq ‘ten’ can now be given.
 Amis has a root /poloʔ/, orthographic polo’ < *puluq, which occurs in all Amis dictionaries.
-Below I discuss three forms in Namoh’s large (Central) Amis-English dictionary (Namoh 2013), where the most detailed information can be found:
+Below I discuss three forms in Namoh’s large (Central) Amis-Chinese dictionary (Namoh 2013), where the most detailed information can be found:

 - si-polo’ 因分離而獨居，或分家 ‘living alone or separated due to separation’